Lightning-AI/pytorch-lightning/docs/source/starter/installation.rst

 Lightning Coverage
 ******************

-PyTorch Lightning is maintained and tested on different Pytorch and PyTorch versions.
+PyTorch Lightning is maintained and tested on different Python and PyTorch versions.

 Check out the `CI Coverage <https://github.com/PyTorchLightning/pytorch-lightning#continuous-integration>`_ for more info.